AI-reference/AI-reference.github.io/Tips.md

 **Student email**
 You will automatically get a student email address in something like the following format: firstname.lastname@student.ru.nl.
 Yours may be a little different if there are more people with your name.
 You can [access your mailbox online](https://mail.ru.nl), or connect it to any email client you use (preferred).
 You should keep an eye on this mailbox since you might get important announcements or notifications on it.
 You can also create a rule to forward any email to your current email address, but I prefer just connecting the email address to your email client so you can reply using your student mail.

-With your student mail you can get access to some [cool extras from software companies](#student-mail-extras)
+With your student mail you can get access to some [cool extras from software companies](#student-extras)

+**Portal**
+From the [Radboud student portal](https://portal.ru.nl/) you can access all these services and more.
+If you see almost no content on the portal page, you may need to click on the button "My sites" in the top right and selecting the AI page.

+**STIP (student information point)** on [STIP](https://www.ru.nl/socialsciences/stip/programme-information/artificial-intelligence/) you can view all the details about the AI program at Radboud: the bachelor course overviews, master tracks, news, rules and regulations, etc. Anything related to the AI program organization-wise.

+**RUQuest (Worldcat)**
+[RUQuest](https://ru.on.worldcat.org/discovery) is an online database with books, papers and complete scientific journals you can search for free.
+Often, scientific papers are locked behind a pay-wall at the journal's website, but RUQuest can get access to most papers for free.
+This is EXTREMELY useful when doing research, especially for bigger studies like your final thesis.

 ###### [Back to top](Tips.md)